rapidsai/raft/README.md

 ### CMake & CPM

 RAFT uses the [RAPIDS-CMake](https://github.com/rapidsai/rapids-cmake) library, which makes it easy to include in downstream cmake projects.
-RAPIDS CMake provides a convenience layer around CPM.
+RAPIDS-CMake provides a convenience layer around CPM.
 Please refer to [these instructions](https://github.com/rapidsai/rapids-cmake#installation) to install and use rapids-cmake in your project.

 You can find an [example RAFT](cpp/template/README.md) project template in the `cpp/template` directory, which demonstrates how to build a new application with RAFT or incorporate RAFT into an existing cmake project.

-Additional cmake targets can be made available by adding components in the table below to the `RAFT_COMPONENTS` list above, separated by spaces.
+Additional CMake targets can be made available by adding components in the table below to the `RAFT_COMPONENTS` list above, separated by spaces.
 The `raft::raft` target will always be available.
 RAFT headers require, at a minimum, the CUDA toolkit libraries and RMM dependencies.

 | Component   | Target              | Description                                               | Base Dependencies                     |
 |-------------|---------------------|-----------------------------------------------------------|---------------------------------------|